sdshubhcom/Ansible/README.md

 become_ask_pass=False
 ```
 - The above part you will get through : **cat /etc/ansible/ansible.cfg**.
 This will give the sudo access to execute the ansible playbooks.

+13. Now create a host file **vim hosts** add the ip address of the both the machines.
+If this directory is empty later if you list all the available servers
+    it will show an error because it wont be able to find any servers.